furkanterzi0/gender-predictor/README.md

 ## Technologies Used:
 - **Python**: Programming language for data processing and modeling.
-- **TensorFlow/Keras**: Frameworks used for building and training CNN models.
+- **TensorFlow/Keras**: Frameworks used for building and training CNN models
 - **NumPy & Pandas**: For data manipulation and preprocessing.
 - **Matplotlib & Seaborn**: For visualization of training results and evaluation metrics.